 We have the services of a school nurse approximately one day each week.
 The nurse is shared by other schools and may be called to our school in the case of an emergency.
-We also have a health care aide 3 hours daily.
+We also have a health care aide 6 hours daily.

 Illnesses or accidents occurring after students' arrival at school should be reported to the Health Office.
 School Office personnel may assist when Health Office staff members are not present.
-Please make sure to update your child's EMERGENCY CARD as needed so we can immediately reach you in the event of injuries or illnesses.
+Please make sure to update your child's EMERGENCY CARD online through Parent Connect yearly so we can immediately reach you in the event of injuries or illnesses.